-What are the advantages of a good credit score?
+Advantages of a good credit score

-You can get better car insurance premiums
+4. Better car insurance premiums

 Car insurance companies also use your credit score to work out your premiums, with bad credit applicants paying a few extra dollars each month.
 As you've probably worked out by now, having a better credit score means lower premiums.